 Entertainment Oscars ‘Daily Bite’: Sam Smith’s Oscar nomination fifth for Bond song Sam Smith's "Writing on the Wall," which he wrote with Jimmy Napes for "Spectre," has been nominated for an Oscar.
 It's the fifth time a song from a James Bond movie has been nominated.
 Photo Credit: Getty Images / Cameron Spencer By Daniel Bubbeo email@example.com @dbubbeo1014 February 6, 2016 6:19 AM Print Share fbShare Tweet Email Nobody does it better than pop superstar Sam Smith when it comes to writing a hit song.
 “Writing’s on the Wall,” his musical collaboration with Jimmy Napes for “Spectre,” marks only the fifth time that a James Bond film has earned a best original song Oscar nomination.
 Three years ago, Adele made Oscar history when her hit “Skyfall” became the first song from the 007 franchise to win in that category.
 With a victory at last month’s Golden Globes, the writing may be on the wall for Smith and Napes to repeat that success on Oscar night.
 In case you were wondering, the other Bond songs that had been nominated are: “Live and Let Die” from the 1973 film of the same name, “Nobody Does It Better” from “The Spy Who Loved Me” (1977), and the title number from “For Your Eyes Only” (1981).
 By Daniel Bubbeo firstname.lastname@example.org @dbubbeo1014 Daniel Bubbeo is an assistant entertainment editor and has been with Newsday since 2000.
 He edits Long Island arts and technology coverage.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.